 - A1.
-Prepare and provide legal opinions/advice in verbal or written form for the client ministry, sometimes under the guidance of senior lawyers. - Identify and research relevant legal issues - Ascertain all relevant facts from the client, including interviewing the client and reviewing all necessary documentary material - Research, review, and synthesize relevant case law, legislation, and policies - Draft thorough and clear legal advice for the senior lawyers or the client identifying risk and providing conclusions or options to mitigate risk - A2.
-Provide legal and related strategic services for the Minister of JSG and other senior members of government, such as Cabinet and Executive Council on routine actions and under the guidance of senior lawyers on more complex matters. - Research and prepare briefing notes - Prepare correspondence - Prepare legal opinions - A3.
+Independently prepares and provides legal opinions/advice in verbal or written form for the client ministry on matters with high risk and high complexity. - Identify and research relevant legal issues - Ascertain all relevant facts from the client, including interviewing the client and reviewing all necessary documentary material - Research, review, and synthesize relevant case law, legislation, and policies - Draft thorough and clear legal advice for other senior counsel, legal expert, or the client identifying risk and providing conclusions or options to mitigate risk - A2.
+Provide legal and related strategic services for the Minister of JSG and other senior members of government, such as Cabinet and Executive Council on matters with high risk and high complexity. - Research and prepare briefing notes - Prepare correspondence - Prepare legal opinions - A3.
 Advance Team and Division Business Goals and Priorities. - Collaborate with others to improve business practices and process - Support the Assistant Director, Director, and Leadership Team - Keep current on professional practices and developments in the law; participate in Divisional practice groups and pursue continuing legal education